 - Animosity builds in the team.
 The environment doesn’t feel good these days.
 And you’ve noticed how Tom’s frequently excluded by his peers.

-- Team members feel disillusioned causing standards drop and second-best performance being tolerated by many team members.
+- Team members feel disillusioned causing standards to drop and second-best performance being tolerated by many team members.

 - Team members stop being authentic.
 You’re their model (perhaps unwittingly).
 They also avoid putting the tricky stuff on the table and getting it resolved.

 Impact On The Team Member: